 Under the special enactments we can identify two legal provisions associated with the Dalits and the Tribals.
-The first one is the Protection of Civil Rights Act, 1955 Historically speacking, the Untouchability (Offences) Act 1955 was amended and rechristened in 1976 as the Protection of Civil Rights Act, 1955.
-Further, under the revised Act, the practice of untouchability was made both cognizable and non compoundable and stricter and stringent punishments were provided for the offence:
+The first one is the Protection of Civil Rights Act, 1955.
+Historically speaking, the Untouchability (Offences) Act 1955 was amended and rechristened in 1976 as the Protection of Civil Rights Act, 1955.
+Further, under the revised Act, the practice of untouchability was made both cognizable and non-compoundable and stricter and stringent punishments were provided for the offences.
+This special Act provides for protection of the Dalits from any kind of denial of civil rights.